What is the purpose of a hop contract? Why should I contract my hops?

 Does Hopunion supply organic hops?

 Yes.
 Hopunion is a strong supporter of 100% organic beers.
-We are increasingly committed to expanding both our domestic and imported organic selection and are happy to discuss your organic needs.
+We are increasingly committed to expanding our organic selection, however, current availability is limited to import varieties.
+We are happy to discuss your organic needs, so please feel free to contact us at any time.

 Does Hopunion offer downstream products?